 |Check out my new Activity Cards for Classroom, Clinic, Homeschool.|

 1) Bumblebee breath.
 Inhale slowly through your nose.
 Exhale through your mouth while making a BUZZZZZZZ sound.
 Try making different sounds as you breathe out.
 This is FUN and engaging for children and adults alike.

 2) It’s easy to massage specific ‘pressure’ points on your body that can lower stress.
 Try this: gently massage the ‘trigger point’ between your thumb and pointer finger for 30 seconds – 1 minute.
 Switch hands.
 There’s also a pressure point on the middle of your eyebrow.
 Gently massage for instant relief of tension.
 One of my favorite books is the Brain Gym.
 There are 26 different exercises designed to stimulate brain function.
-I love them for ‘waking up’ the brain.
+I love them for waking up the brain.

 3) Mandatory breaths.
 Make it a habit to take 5 deep and slow breaths in and out prior to ANY test, study session, at red lights, etc. Fit it into your schedule to ensure you don’t forget.
 Remember that our brains thrive on oxygen!

 4) Use your CHAIR.
 Stand holding on to the chair for balance and kick each leg out to the side about 45 degrees.
-Now try to bend your knee and hold to stretch with your hand while holding on to the chair for balance (pictured on left) to make an acute angle between the bum and your foot.
+Now try to bend your knee and hold to stretch with your hand while holding on to the chair for balance to make an acute angle between the bum and your foot.
 This is a great way to add angles or incorporate math/geometry into movement.

 5) Beach balls are light and their size makes them easy to catch.
 Don’t blow them up all of the way so that children can grasp on to the ball’s material if they aren’t good at catching.
 As each student catches the ball, they might spell a word, give the answer to a math fact, answer a Science question, etc.